ozzs/monobox/README.md

 * ``Covers`` contains all the artworks of the songs in the ``Songs`` folder

 ### Backend Setup
-From the root, navigate to the backend folder. from your command line:
+From the root, you need to navigate to the ``backend`` folder. from your command line:
 ```
 cd backend
 ```